Occult oinking? Food event wizards Bompas & Parr are hosting a spooky ‘Sausage Séance’

 Messrs Bompas & Parr are no strangers to foodie weirdness – they have, after all, created a cocktail boating lake, chocolate climbing wall and a breathable booze room in the past.
 But the duo’s latest project sees things truly take a turn for the esoteric.

 They’re holding a seance.
 A Sausage Séance.
 Things that go oink in the night, and so on.
-It’s being held at the Last Tuesday Society – a macabre cocktail bar in the bowels of the Viktor Wynd Museum of Curiosities – Mare Street’s eminent occult-leaning, jm-packed homage to the wunderkabinett (itself a London visit for fans of the wyrd and wonderful).
+It’s being held at the Last Tuesday Society – a macabre cocktail bar in the bowels of the Viktor Wynd Museum of Curiosities, Mare Street’s eminent occult-leaning, jam-packed homage to the wunderkabinett (itself a London visit for fans of the wyrd and wonderful).

 Anyway, long story short: the event will feature an ‘elemental’ sausage-making workshop, wherein attendees will create a selection of bangers with archaic machinery.
 While these are being cooked for the evening’s feast, there’ll be a subterranean séance revolving around a specially designed ‘meat-based’ ouija board (we’re not making any of this up) looking to explore each guest’s spirit elements.
 Eerie?
 Sounds it.
 Delicious?
 Undoubtedly.